CAustria0202/Registration-Functionality-QA/README.md

 This project is designed to automate the testing of the User Registration Page and validate various input scenarios using Selenium WebDriver with Python.
 The goal is to ensure that the registration form behaves as expected with both valid and invalid inputs and that appropriate error messages are displayed when necessary.

+Design and Thought Process:
+* Test Coverage: We focused on both positive (valid inputs) and negative (invalid inputs) test cases to ensure the robustness of the registration functionality.
+* Data Validation: Each input field is validated against specific criteria (e.g., email format, phone number format) to avoid common issues.
+* Error Handling: The test verifies that appropriate error messages are displayed when invalid data is entered.
+* Automation: Selenium WebDriver is used to simulate user interaction with the form and to validate the registration results.

+Potential Issues and Preventive Measures
+* Incorrect input validation: Ensured by regular expressions and boundary checks.
+* Special character handling: Tested to prevent security vulnerabilities.
+* Dropdown validation: Avoids selecting default or placeholder values.

 Tools and Technologies Used:
 * Programming Language: Python
 * Automation Tool: Selenium WebDriver